Rishita2304/blinkit-analysis/README.md

 4. **Top 5 SKUs contribute ~9% of total volume** : strong case for dedicated fast-pick zones in dark stores to cut pack time.

-5. **80% of deliveries happen between 6–15 minutes** : the 9-minute median aligns with Blinkit's "10 minutes" promise.
+5. **80% of deliveries happen between 6 to 14 minutes** : the 9-minute median aligns with Blinkit's "10 minutes" promise.

 ---